new-village/cnparser/README.md

 ```

 The processes supported by the `enrich` function are as follows:
-- `enrich_kana`: Function that adds a standardized furigana column `std_furigana` to the DataFrame.
+- `enrich_kana`: Function that adds a standardized furigana column `furigana` to the DataFrame.
 It handles data entry by converting `name` to kana, if `furigana` is NaN.
 Note that currently only kanji and katakana conversions are supported.
 Alphabet conversions are not supported.
-- `enrich_kind`: Function that adds the `kind` label to the `std_legal_entity`.
+- `enrich_kind`: Function that adds the `kind` label to the `legal_entity`.
-- `enrich_post_code`: Function that adds the formatted postcode as XXX-XXX to `std_post_code`.
+- `enrich_post_code`: Function that adds the formatted postcode as XXX-XXX to `post_code`.